sinclairzx81/typebox/readme.md

 const R = C.Check({ x: 1, y: 2, z: 3 })              // const R = true
 ```

-Use `Errors(...)` to generate diagnostics for a value.
-The `Errors(...)` function will run an exhaustive check across the value and yield any error found.
+Use the `Errors(...)` function to produce diagnostics for a value.
+The `Errors(...)` function will return an iterator that will perform an exhaustive check across the value and yield any error found.
 For performance, this function should only be called after failed `Check(...)`.

 ```typescript
 const C = TypeCompiler.Compile(Type.Object({         // const C: TypeCheck<TObject<{